ehcaw/Liquidity/README.md

 ```bash
 npx supabase init
 ```
-This command will create a `supabase/` directory in the root of your project.
+This command will create a `supabase/` directory.
 This is where your local supabase configurations will be stored.

 Then, run:
 ```bash